 Bullying Brings about Both Short-term and Long-lasting Damage

 Bullied children suffer from feelings of self-pity, a sense of shame, constant anxiety, and low self-esteem.
 Bullying contributes to the causes of depression, as well as suicide.
 Studies indicate that it can be sometimes difficult for the child involved to raise his or her confidence level.
 Thus, this results to hazardous actions towards himself/herself and to others.

 Victims get noticeable bruises as well as wounds and injuries coming from harassment.
 Also, they experience sleep interruptions, bed wetting, and psychosomatic pains.

 Interpersonal and Social Difficulty

-If you are interested to be a part of our mission, contact us and we’ll be more than grateful for your help.
+If you are interested in being a part of our mission, contact us, and we’ll be more than grateful for your help.